Skip to content

 - Effect nodes: read packages/nodes/src/ category directories

-- Examples: read examples/vanilla/ or examples/react/
+- Examples: read examples/three/ or examples/react/

 - React integration: read packages/three-flatland/src/react.ts